Amyh97/milestone-project-1/README.md

 -	To help me create the grid layout, header, and other elements such as the timeline, form and the accordion I used [Bootstrap 4](https://getbootstrap.com/) (therefore I used Popper and jQuery that comes with it).
 -	I embellished the site using icons from [Fontawsome](https://fontawesome.com/), these were used in my header, footer and in the main section of my pages.
 I was able to use them to decorate my pages as well as use them as functioning links.
 -	I used Lato and Dancing Script from [Google Fonts](https://fonts.google.com/) to style my project.
 I used one for the headings and one for the text.
 By only using two fonts I have added continuity to my pages.
--	I have used [repl.it](https://repl.it/) to create the webpage for my external links for the backend projects that I have not yet completed.
 -	I used [Material Design](https://material.io/) to help pick my colour scheme and find the hex codes for the colours that I used.
 Not only did it help me find the hex code for the main colour that I wanted, but it also gave the hex codes for a shade darker and lighter so that I could vary the website, while still having that consistency.
 -	In order to create the best UX possible I did not want users to have to wait a long time for the browser to load large image files, so I used [Tiny PNG](https://tinypng.com/) to compress my images so browsers only had to deal with smaller file sizes, therefore load faster.
 -	Once I had finished coding I used this [HTML Formatter](https://htmlformatter.com/) to ensure that my code was properly laid out and easier to read.